vectara/vectara-docs/www/docs/api-jumpstart.md

   ]
 }
    ```

 In this final example, you updated an existing document to include new
 information from the latest version of a document.
 You wanted to reindex
-this updated document to ensure that the latest content is earchable.
-Finally,
+this updated document to ensure that the latest content is searchable.
-you issued a query that asked a question about the new content.
+Finally, you issued a query that asked a question about the new content.

+Thie API jumpstart provided a variety of query examples that you can leverage
+as you start building with <Config v="names.product"/>.